This post may contain affiliate links. You can read my full disclosure here.

 Alternative: You could also replace the sticky note with an item of lower priority to keep the momentum going 🙂

 2. What’s Dwight Eisenhower Got to Do With It?

-Any idea why I’m mentioning Eisenhower in this post?
-If you’ve read my post on 26 ways to manage your time better, you might have an inkling.
+Any idea why I’m mentioning Eisenhower?
+If you’ve read about the 26 ways to manage your time better, you might have an inkling.